Jaws: The Revenge: Release

-The film opened at the height of summer on July 17, 1987, in 1,606 theaters, where it debuted in third place, behind RoboCop and a re-screening of Snow White and The Seven Dwarfs.
+The film was released in 1,606 screens in the US on July 17, 1987.
+It debuted in third place, behind RoboCop and a re-screening of Snow White and The Seven Dwarfs.
 In its opening weekend, the film grossed $7,154,890, almost half of what Jaws 3-D had grossed in its first weekend.
-Jaws: The Revenge was only in the top 10 for two weeks, before dropping to No. 12 in its third week.
-By the end of its theatrical run, Jaws: The Revenge had grossed a worldwide total of $51,881,013.
-Although this made it a financial success on its $23 million budget, Jaws: The Revenge grossed by far the lowest of the entire Jaws franchise: the original film grossed nine times more in 1975 on only 675 theaters.
+By the end of its theatrical run, Jaws: The Revenge had grossed a worldwide total of $51,881,013 on a $23 million budget.
+So, Jaws: The Revenge grossed the lowest of the entire Jaws franchise and in contrast to its commercially successful predecessors, it did barely break-even.

+The film was marketed with a poster by artist Mick McGinty, with an image of the shark inspired by Roger Kastel’s original artwork for Jaws.
+McGinty created different versions of the poster, with and without the character (resembling Ellen Brody) on a boat in the foreground.

+Television airings

-Television airingsJaws: The Revenge was originally screened on AMC in the United States and on BBC in the United Kingdom.
+Jaws: The Revenge was originally screened on AMC in the United States and on BBC1 in the United Kingdom.
 The AMC version includes a number of deleted and extended scenes that were removed from the original theatrical release.
 These include spoken narration prior to the opening credits explaining that some circumstances can be due to fate, and more dialogue between Ellen and Hoagie as well as between Michael and Jake.
 There are additional shots of the shark diving towards the submersible and slightly different angles showing Jake's death.

-Some airings of Jaws: The Revenge, most notably on the BBC, have not cropped the frames shown, meaning that most of the shark's internal machinery on its underside is visible during attack sequences.
+The film's first broadcast on BBC became notorious for showing the film in an open matte (4:3) format, rather than the 2.40:1 ratio in which the film was intended to be exhibited.
+This meant that some wires needed to operate the mechanical shark were visible, rather than being obscured by black bars or a pan and scan system.

+Home media

-Home mediaJaws: The Revenge was the first film of the series to be released on DVD.
+Jaws: The Revenge was the first film of the series to be released on DVD.
 It was released on Region 1 as a 'vanilla' disc by Goodtimes, featuring Spanish and French subtitles.
 The feature is presented in a non-anamorphic 2.35:1 widescreen transfer.
 The soundtrack was presented in Dolby Digital 4.1, with one reviewer saying that the "stereo separation is great with ocean waves swirling around you, the bubbles going by during the scuba scenes, and Hoagie's airplane flying around behind you."
 The same reviewer praised the image transfer of McPherson's "extremely well photographed" cinematography.
 The film was re-released on DVD by Universal on June 3, 2003, in an anamorphic transfer.
 In 2015, Jaws: The Revenge was re-released on DVD as part of a three movie multi-pack, along with Jaws 2 and Jaws 3-D.